aimug-org/alc-docs/main-docs/docs/jun-2025/lightning-talks/ai-ecosystem-2025/ai-ecosystem-slides-concise.md

 # Monitor Everything

-<div class="quote">"Think of my entire application stack as A through Z. My agents are like LMNOP."<br/>- Colin McNamara</div>
+<div className="quote">"Think of my entire application stack as A through Z. My agents are like LMNOP."<br/>- Colin McNamara</div>

 ---

 # Security Reality Check

-<div class="quote">"At some point your AI is going to lose its mind and hack you.
+<div className="quote">"At some point your AI is going to lose its mind and hack you.
 How are you gonna know?"</div>

 ## Build to federal standards